Chicken Man (instrumental)

-"Chicken Man" is a tune composed in 1975 by Alan Hawkshaw used in two popular British TV series since the 1970s.
+"Chicken Man" is a tune composed in 1975 by Alan Hawkshaw, and used in two British TV series since the 1970s.

 Background

-It was recorded in Munich as part of the Themes International music library.
-Hawkshaw composed the tune in less than an hour, claiming he "didn't really know what [he] was doing" and that "he just wanted to do something quirky".
+The tune was recorded in Munich as part of the Themes International music library.
+Hawkshaw composed it in less than an hour, saying he "didn't really know what [he] was doing" and that "he just wanted to do something quirky".

 TV theme tune

-It became known as the theme to the long-running children's series Grange Hill.
-In its original version it was used as the main title music from 1978 to 1987, and was replaced by a re-recorded version from 1988 to 1989.
-After being replaced by a completely different theme tune, it made a reappearance in the final series of Grange Hill in 2008.
-An entirely different arrangement of "Chicken Man" was also used as the theme to early series of the British quiz show Give Us a Clue, despite the fact that it was already being used on Grange Hill.
+The tune was used as the theme to the long-running children's series Grange Hill.
+In its original version, it was used as the main title music from 1978 to 1987, and was replaced by a re-recorded version from 1988 to 1989.
+After being replaced by a completely different theme tune, it made a reappearance in the final series of the show in 2008.
+A different arrangement of "Chicken Man" was also used as the theme to early series of the British quiz show Give Us a Clue.
 It lasted as the theme tune from 1979 until 1981, when a new producer/director commissioned an entirely new theme tune.